l0rdnugget/HTB/challenges/forensics/oBfsC4t10n2/oBfsC4t10n2.md

 unzip -P hackthebox challenge1.zip
 ```

-This gave me `oBfsC4t10n2.xls` — an older `.xls` format, which is common in phishing docs because it supports embedded macros more easily.
+This gave me `oBfsC4t10n2.xls` an older `.xls` format, which is common in phishing docs because it supports embedded macros more easily

 <br>
 Steps: